hh1927/hotspot/README.md

           - when tapped returns to guest list
           REMIND: sends a notification to all the guests about the event they registered for.

+ # SHARED
+    - Logo briefly shows when opening the app
+             - goes away without interaction
+    - Homepage opens up to login page if user has never logged in
+          LOGIN: when tapped,
+             - will prompt you to fill out username and password -- additional page?
+             - will bring you to either cuser or buser Main page pending type of account.
+          CREATE:
+             - will ask what type of account
+             - will ask for user name and password creation
+             - will bring to either cuser or buser side edit profile pending response